DavidSchineis/Lennard-Jones-Simulator/README.md

 * The **r⁻¹² term** models short-range repulsion.
 * The **r⁻⁶ term** represents longer-range attraction.

 By tuning ε and σ, different material behaviors can be approximated, making this model useful in particle physics, chemistry, and material science simulations.
-The default implementation

 Learn more about the Lennard-Jones potential [here](https://en.wikipedia.org/wiki/Lennard-Jones_potential).

 ## Features

 * Pairwise Lennard-Jones forces are calculated to determine particle interactions every time-step.
-* Dynamic visualization using Pygame with force-dependent particle coloring.
-* Collision handling with .
 * Velocity-Verlet integration for stable time stepping.
+* Dynamic visualization using Pygame, with particle colors representing applied force.
+* Collision detection with broad-phase distance checks and positional correction to prevent object sink.
+* Collision handling using impulse-based resolution and restitution modeling to simulate energy loss.

 ## How to Run
 Ensure Python 3.8+ is installed and install pygame: